khangnguyenhuu/vn_express_crawler/README.md

 # vn_express_crawler
-An crawler for crawl title and time of vnexpress web using beautiful soap
+An crawler for crawl title and time of vnexpress web using beautiful soup

 Requirements: beautiful soap (bs4) libarary